 Sound clips of some of the recording projects and performances I’ve been a part of over the years.
 Clips from recordings that are released on albums currently for sale may be edited to represent extended samples rather than posting the full clips.
 Enjoy, and please share if you find something that you think others might enjoy.

-These duet sessions with my friend Dave Klingman began in 2008 and have continued ever since, sporadically and frequently interrupted by life.
+These duet sessions with my friend Dave Klingman began in 2005 and have continued ever since, sporadically and frequently interrupted by life.
 Our purpose in the beginning was simply to get together and play because that’s what we live for.
 From the beginning, we felt that we had a special connection and decided to roll the tape on each session and then try to forget that it was rolling and just play.
 After each session, we listen to the results and decide if anything is worth saving.
 The playlist here represents a few of the cuts that we have liked over the years.
-We hope to eventually release a small informal CD of the best of these sessions.
+In 2017, we released a full duo CD of the best of these sessions.

 Composer and saxophonist Jacob Duncan has had some version of this group going pretty much ever since I can remember.
 The group is his outlet for his compositions and his philosophy of collective improvisation.
 The philosophy is simple: write music freely and intuitively, then get the best players you can find and let them have almost complete freedom in how they perform it.
 The results are powerful and unpredictable, and as a player, an absolute joy to be a part of.
 I was honored to be asked to join the ensemble sometime in 2011 when Jacob was planning music for what would eventually become the recording for the group’s second CD, Invisible House.
 At the time, I had no idea how much I was going to love this material or what a great recording it was going to be; I only knew that anything that got that many great musicians together in the same room to play was something I definitely wanted to be a part of.
 The selections here – heavily excerpted because the record is still for sale – were recorded at Ratterman studios on two very steamy days in 2011, a session that turned out to be one of the recordings I’m most proud to have been a part of.